1unja/Churn-Analysis/README.md

 ### 5.1 Balance Analysis

 The main issue is the presence of customers with zero balance.
-It creates a new problem for analysis, since the presence of these customers shifts the means and medians.
+It creates a new problem for analysis, since the presence of these customers affects the means and medians.
 Then it's reasonable to split the data on three parts:
 1. ''All customers''
 2. ''Only positive balance customers''